 The eunuch was counting the coins to check if the collected amount is sufficient to fulfill the expressed desire.

 I do not know what made me stand up and walk up to the eunuch.
 I looked in the desirous eyes as if the language connected us and said, “The price for your haircut maybe around two hundred rupees excluding your daily living tips.”

 I opened up my wallet and placed two notes of hundred rupees in the asking hand and said, “Fulfill your desire, have your haircut.”

 That moment and never again, will I forget the smile on her lips and blessings in her eyes.

-Yes, I understood feelings and emotions of a God sent creation on the earth; I connected with the inner feelings and achieved colossal satisfaction enough to motivate me for next such act of sharing and caring.
-An enough reward to bless me with new energy and qualify me to become fit for a consciousness awakening.
+Yes, I understood the feelings and emotions of a God-sent creation on the earth; I connected with the inner feelings and achieved colossal satisfaction enough to motivate me for the next act of sharing and caring.
+Enough reward to bless me with new energy and qualify me to become fit for a consciousness awakening.

-Even today, whenever I board the same ladies coach from Vikhroli railway platform at 5:32 pm, I meet the same face again but with a different hairstyle, a different expression, a different courage that did not say thanks ensuring the debt is not paid forever.
+Even today, whenever I board the same ladies coach from the Vikhroli railway platform at 5:32 pm, I meet the same face again but with a different hairstyle, a different expression, different courage that did not say thanks to ensuring the debt is not paid forever.

 Never again the eunuch approached me for tips anymore.
 Maybe it is a sign of obligation or thankfulness or what I do not know.
 But here I am sitting in my favorite window corner waiting to hear out desires coming from every corner of the universe.